-Ultrasound Tech Occupation Summary
+Sonogram Tech Occupation Summary

-- Keeping records of patient medical histories and details of each procedure
+- Keeping records of patient case histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions

 - Preparing the ultrasound machines for use and then sterilizing and recalibrating them